 My final birth was the best.
 I felt really empowered.
 I made truly informed decisions and made my obstetrician treat me as an individual, not a statistic.
 He repeatedly told me I would need a c-section during my first three appointments.
 I knew how to avoid what is called “the cascade of interventions”.
 I had a 3 hour labour and experienced, for the first time, the endorphin high you get when you are truly in the zone during labour.
 It was an amazing experience.
 I realised that with my other births I had placed all my trust in my midwives, but this time, I was the expert in normal birth and I had absolute confidence in my body’s ability to give birth.
 I also knew my husband had absolute confidence in me.

 I’ve heard women who homebirth say they feel like ‘Wonder Woman’ after birth.
 Well, I felt like that too!
-I felt ready to take on anyone after this birth and for the first time, I didn’t suffer from postnatal depression afterwards.
+I felt ready to take on anyone after this birth and for the first time, I didn’t suffer from postnatal depression afterward.

 I want women and their partners to have the knowledge to be the experts in normal birth (it really isn’t brain surgery).
-This means that they will have the knowledge to challenge their obstetrician and hospital policies, if necessary.
-Sometimes women need that little bit extra to have complete confidence in their ability to give birth.
-This is why I decided to incorporate Hypnobirthing to the services I provide.
+But sometimes women need that little bit extra to have complete confidence in their ability to give birth.
+This is why decided to incorporate Hypnobirthing to the services I provide.
 I qualified as a Hypnobirthing Australia™ Practitioner can now offer a truly comprehensive, independent childbirth education service.

-I saw that the Hypnobirthing Australia course gave women the edge to block out the negative influences that can sometimes surround birth and really be able to stay completely focused on getting the birth they want.
+I saw that the Hypnobirthing Australia™ course gave women the edge to block out the negative influences that can sometimes surround birth and really be able to stay completely focused on getting the birth they want.

 I am very honoured to have been awarded the following National awards.